DFXswiss/services/README.md

 - Cancel: user cancelled the service
 - Buy: user wants to buy crypto
 - Sell: user wants to sell crypto
+- Swap: user wants to swap crypto

-In case of a sell, the service returns the information (`isComplete`) as to whether the required blockchain transaction has already been executed or not.
-If `isComplete` is set to `false`, the integrator should initiate the corresponding transaction to complete the sell.
+In case of a sell or swap, the service returns the information (`isComplete`) as to whether the required blockchain transaction has already been executed or not.
+If `isComplete` is set to `false`, the integrator should initiate the corresponding transaction to complete the sell/swap.

 #### Redirect